8+ Romance Books to Read Right Now

-I read several romances that were duds for me, and after going through a lot of medical appointments and ultimately a body-altering major surgery, I also just wasn't feeling it.
+I read several romances that were duds for me, and after going through a lot of medical appointments and ultimately a body-altering major surgery (a bilateral mastectomy in April of 2022), I also just wasn't feeling it.
 I didn't want to read about Happily Ever Afters or steamy love scenes.

 But I DID want reads that felt light and comforting, so I had a few months where not much was working for me.
 (I shared a few of the books that I really loved during that period where nothing else worked in a Bookish Fave - give any of those recs a try if you're in a slump.
-Notice that Emily Henry's Book Lovers did make that list - it was the only romance I enjoyed earlier this year!)
+Notice that Emily Henry's Book Lovers did make that list - it was the only romance I enjoyed the first half of 2022!)

 Recent Romance Favorites